leonadkr/gtkrun/README.md

 For example, run the program in "conceal mode" with `gtkrun --conceal`, then run `gtkrun --exhibit` to make the window visible.
 Now use the program normally and press `[Esc]` or `Enter`, the program will not terminate, just the window will be invisible.
 Run `gtk --exhibit`, and the window will be exhibited again to use the program as usual.

-To kill the program in "conceal mode" type and run `gtkrun --kill`. `gtkrun --rescan` will force the program to rescan configuration file and directories in `$PATH`.
-Running `gtkrun` with arguments `--default` will set program options to default state.
+To kill the program in "conceal mode" type and run `gtkrun --kill`.

 ## Build and install